ow-mods/owml/docs/content/pages/guides/prepatchers.md

 Setup for an unpatcher is exactly the same as a prepatcher, just set the `unpatcher` field in your manifest to the path of the executable.

 !!! alert-warning "Warning"
-    OWML tries its best to only run an unpatcher if your mod was previously enabled, however, it's possible for a unpatcher to run when the corresponding prepatcher didn't, so make sure your unpatcher can handle a state where the mod was never enabled i.e. checking a file exists before deleting it or checking if a file has been modified before reverting it.
+    OWML tries its best to only run an unpatcher if your mod was previously enabled.
+However, an unpatcher can run when the corresponding prepatcher doesn't.
+It's important to make sure your unpatcher can handle a state where the mod was never enabled.
+You can do this by checking if a file exists before deleting it, checking if a file has been modified before reverting it, etc.